mfrandev/NASDAQ-Order-Book/README.md

 **Note**: The input file path is hardcoded in `src/main.cpp` as `../../ITCHFiles/01302019.NASDAQ_ITCH50`.
 Update this path to point to your ITCH 5.0 binary file before building.

+Sample data is available from Nasdaq's [ITCH data archive](https://emi.nasdaq.com/ITCH/Nasdaq%20ITCH/01302020.NASDAQ_ITCH50.gz).
+Download and decompress it into `ITCHFiles/` at the project root.

 ## CLI Options

 | Flag | Description |